-Or I would find minutes after being to the toilet I would need to go again.
-This was caused by my bladder not emptying properly.
-Again these basic functions of life were off kilter and it resulted in me feeling like I always needed to be near the loo.
-With the help from the gynaecology and physiotherapy department I was able to retrain my body, but again this took months.
+Or I would find minutes after being to the toilet, I would need to go again.
+This was caused by my bladder to not empty properly.
+Again these basic functions of life were off kilter.
+It resulted in me feeling like I always needed to be near the loo.
+With the help from the gynaecology and physiotherapy department I was able to retrain my body.
+However this took months.

 Unfortunately none of this was explained before I was sent home after my accident.
 We probably didn’t ask the right questions and as I wasn’t self aware I wasn’t reporting my symptoms.
 But it would have helped if they had talked us through what we might expect.
 The doctors and nurses did a fantastic job at stabilising me and they work tirelessly for patients every day.

-Have you ever felt you should have been given more time or information?
+Have you ever felt you should have been given more time or information on your symptoms?
 Should we except that staff haven’t got the resources or time?